Goldsworthy Gurney: Lighting

+Gurney Stove

+Gurney stoves installed at the Cathedrals in Worcester (left) and Hereford (right).
+The stove at Hereford Cathedral has been converted to use natural gas.

 The Gurney Stove, another invention which he patented in 1856, was extensively used to heat a wide variety of buildings.
 The stove's most interesting feature is the use of external ribs to increase the surface area of the stove available for heat transfer.
-A number of these stoves are still in use to this day, in the cathedrals of Ely, Durham, Chester, Hereford and Peterborough.Two are also in use at Tewkesbury Abbey in Gloucestershire.
+A number of these stoves are still in use to this day, in the cathedrals of Ely, Durham, Chester, Hereford and Peterborough, and Tewkesbury Abbey.